 Children are helped to develop and extend their range of movement, agility and co-ordination through the PE curriculum.
 Children are involved in the continuous process of planning, performing and evaluating physical activity.
 Skills and rules of team games are taught in small groups and the children have the opportunity to gain experience and competence in team games and individual sports.
-We teach swimming in Year 5 and believe that all children should be confident in the water whilst still young.
-We aim for every child to be able to swim 25 metres by the end of Year 6.
+We place a high importance on swimming and believe that all children should be confident in the water whilst still young and aim for every child to be able to swim 25 metres by the end of Year 6.

-Our school teams are keen participants at cross country events, football and netball matches and take part in a wide range of other local inter-school tournaments.
+Our school teams are keen participants at cross country events, football and netball matches and many other local inter-school tournaments.
 The school has a high success rate in all sports and we encourage as many children as possible to participate.

-Relationship, Sex & Health Education
+Personal, Social & Health Education